 Singapore

 Singapore is a gateway to Asia’s emerging markets.
-Its strong intellectual property protection laws endears it to tech companies and startups, and drives its image as a health tech and fintech leader, thanks to the constant support the MAS (the Monetary Authority of Singapore) provides it.
+Its strong intellectual property protection laws endear it to tech companies and startups, driving its image as a health tech and fintech leader, thanks to the constant support the MAS (the Monetary Authority of Singapore) provides.

 Shenzhen